-3.5 Power Operation
+3.7 Operating Power

-This Section provides instructions to install the appropriate DC power source.
+To install the appropriate DC power source:

 - 1. Connect the TR-FFT to the appropriate DC power source.
-See Section 2.4.1 for power requirements.
-For compatible product see Appendix A. - 2.
-Use the on-board DIP switch to assign the configuration setting to the TR-FFT.
-(See Section 3.6.1).
+See Section 2.3.1 for power requirements.
+For additional information on the compatible products, see Table 1.2 on page 6. - 2.
+Use the onboard DIP switch to assign the configuration setting to the TR-FFT.
+(See Section 3.8).

-3.6 DIP Switch Settings on TR-FFT
+3.8 DIP Switch Settings on the TR-FFT

-This Section describes how to configure the DIP switch setting on the TR-FFT.
+To configure the DIP switch setting on the TR-FFT:

-- 1. Refer to Section 2.3 to identify the location of the DIP switches on the TR-FFT board. - 2.
-Configure the TR-FFT module by adding it to the System using the JumpStart feature.
-See Section 6.3 for information on the JumpStart Operation.
+- 1. Refer to Figure 3.7 to identify the location of the DIP switches located on the TR-FFT board. - 2.
+To configure the TR-FFT module, use the JumpStart program to add it to the system.
+See Section 6.3 for more information on JumpStart.
 Table 3.1 lists the possible DIP switch configurations.